 Call for Papers: The 17th Linguistic Annotation Workshop (LAW-XVII)

-LAW-XVII will be the 17th annual meeting endorsed by the ACL Special Interest Group for Annotation (SIGANN).
-It will take place in July 2023 at ACL in Toronto, Canada.
 Linguistic annotation of natural language corpora is the backbone of supervised methods in both statistical and neural natural language processing.
 Annotated corpora are also a major supporting source of information for unsupervised methods, multitask learning, and evaluation of both NLP tools and theories about language within and outside of linguistics.
 The LAW-XVII will provide a forum for presentation and discussion of innovative research on all aspects of linguistic annotation, including creation/evaluation of annotation schemes, methods for automatic and manual annotation, use and evaluation of annotation software and frameworks, representation of linguistic data and annotations, semi-supervised “human in the loop” methods of annotation, crowd-sourcing approaches, and more.
-The LAW will also provide a forum for annotation researchers to work towards standardization, best practices, and interoperability of annotation information and software.

 In line with the ACL main conference, LAW will be hybrid, allowing both in-person and virtual presentations.